Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

+- This season, Stephen Curry has made 10.0 shots per game, which adds up to 15.8% of his team's total makes.

+- He's knocked down 4.9 threes per game, or 20.0% of his team's makes from beyond the arc this season.

-- Curry's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Warriors average 104.8 per game, fourth-highest among NBA teams.
+- The Warriors average the fourth-most possessions per game with 104.8.
+His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

 Stephen Curry vs. the Lakers